vudayani/spring-mcp-examples/github-lens/blog_v3.md

 ```

 #### Fully Automated Function Callbacks
 Spring AI MCP Clients auto-discovers tools exposed by MCP servers and registers them as function callbacks.
-We simply pass these tools into the ChatClient using Spring's dependency injection:
+We simply pass these tools into the ChatClient using Spring's dependency injection.
 The LLM now has access to all registered MCP tools, allowing it to dynamically decide when and how to invoke them, removing the need for developers to manually orchestrate these interactions.

 **Note**: While tool calling seems like a LLM model responsibility, it is actually the client application that executes tool calls.